www.sillybeliefs.com

 As Kiwis we do have many outstanding achievements to our credit of which we can be justifiably proud, we don't need to feel inferior but we don't need to boast superiority either.
 We need to learn a little humility.
 Look at the teams from both Tonga and Fiji, like the All Blacks they both lost, but unlike us their teams went home as heroes.
 We could learn from this.

-Posted by the 'Silly Beliefs' Team, 11 Oct, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 11 Oct, 2007 ~ Add a Comment Send to a Friend

 Comments: